Homework 8 - Optimizations

 The starting code is the same as for HW7, with support for either our lisp-like syntax or MLB syntax.
 Lambda expressions and function pointers are not supported.

-You should write all of your optimizations in the file lib/optimize.ml
+You should write all of your optimizations in the file lib/optimize.ml.
+You

 can write tests in the usual way; the tester will run all of your optimizations